In Praise of East Cork. Food. People. Place. Worth a Visit!

 The famous Midleton Brick at Sage, Midleton

-In the nearby seaside village of Ballycotton, take a stroll down to the pier and see the fishermen come and go, maybe take a boat trip to the lighthouse on the nearby island.
+pier and see the fishermen come and go, maybe take a boat trip to the lighthouse on the nearby island.
 If you feel you need to stretch your legs, then there is a spectacular walk along the cliff tops.

 After all that exercise, treat yourself to a gorgeous meal at Michelin-noted CUSH or Seachurch (with its Grab and Go Café).
 Don't overlook the Trawl Door (shop, café, ice-cream and deli) and the Trawler Boyz behind the Blackbird Pub.
-Enjoy lunch at Carewswood Café in the Castlemartyr garden centre of the same name and do check out their plants!
+Enjoy lunch at Carewswood Café in the Castlemartyr garden centre of the same name and do look at their plants!
 Like to stay here for a night, then check out the Castlemartyr Resort.

 View from the Bayview Terrace